This post may contain affiliate links. Please read my disclosure.

 - 1 cup powdered sugar

-- 3 tbsp orange juice
+- 3 tablespoon orange juice

-- 1 tbsp orange zest
+- 1 tablespoon orange zest

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 Instructions

 - In the bowl of a stand mixer, combine the milk, orange juice, instant yeast, honey, eggs, butter, 3 ½ cups flour and salt.
 With a dough attachment, mix the ingredients until the flour is incorporated, about 4-5 minutes.
-If dough is too sticky, add flour 1 tbsp at a time but it's better to be on the sticky side.
+If dough is too sticky, add flour 1 tablespoon at a time but it's better to be on the sticky side.
 Cover the dough with plastic wrap and let rest at room temperature for 1 hour or until it has doubled in size.

 - In a small bowl, mix together the sugar, cinnamon and orange zest for the filling.
 Set aside.